-A-Ronne II by Berio in 1996 brought her national and international recognition, followed by, among others, Cena Furiosa (1999), madrigals by Monteverdi at the Festival d’Aix-en-Provence; Lohengrin (2001) by Sciarrino at the Berlin Biennale; In H-Moll (2001) based on Bach’s B minor mass, performed notably at the Festival Musica Strasbourg and Wiener Festwochen; La Vergine Dei Dolor (2003), an oratorio by Scarlatti at the Teatro di San Carlo in Naples and Brussels; Le Tango des Centaures (2005) based on Ovid’s Metamorphoses, written by Pascal Quignard and composed by Kris Defoort; Mondschatten (2006) a chamber opera by Younghi Pagh-Paan at the Oper Stuttgart; Lapsit exillis (2009) based on the Arthurian legends; Raphaël, les sirènes et le poulet (2011), based on famous duets, at the Théâtre National in Brussels, as well as numerous performances and videos; Le Stéréoscope des Solitaires, a sound journey with Ana Maria Rodriguez based on Juan Rodolfo Wilcock’s work The Stereoscope of Solitary Beings, created with the Centre National Césaré and KNM Berlin in Reims (Reims Scènes d’Europe) and then revived in 2016 in Marseille (Festival les Musiques/Théâtre la Criée); and Bug, coproduced with IRCAM (Paris), presented in June 2017 during Ars Musica in Brussels and at the Centre National Césaré in Reims.
-Her latest creation, Faux depart, premiered in a “flash” version on the Esplanade Solidarność 1980 in Brussels before being performed in September 2018 at the “Court Toujours” festival of the CDN in Thionville and in March 2019 at the Théâtre National in Brussels.
-This show is also to be staged at the Edinburgh Fringe in 2020.
+A-Ronne II by Berio (1996) brought her national and international recognition.
+This was followed by, among others, Cena Furiosa (1999), madrigals by Monteverdi at the Festival d’Aix-en-Provence; Lohengrin (2001) by Sciarrino at the Berlin Biennale; In H-Moll (2001) based on the J. S. Bach’s B Minor Mass, notably performed at the Festival Musica Strasbourg and Wiener Festwochen, and revived in Brussels in December 2018; La Vergine Dei Dolori (2003), an oratorio by Scarlatti at the Teatro San Carlo in Naples and in Brussels; Le Tango des Centaures (2005) based on Ovid’s Metamorphoses, written by Pascal Quignard and composed by Kris Defoort; Mondschatten (2006), a chamber opera by Younghi Pagh-Paan at the Oper Stuttgart; Lapsit exillis (2009), based on the Arthurian legends, and Raphaël, les sirènes et le poulet (2011), based on famous duets, at the Théâtre National in Brussels; Le Stéréoscope des Solitaires (2015), based on Juan Rodolfo Wilcock’s work, a journey of sound to music by Ana Maria Rodriguez, which premiered at Le Manège in Reims (Reims Scènes d’Europe) and at the Ballhaus Ost in Berlin, and was then revived at the Théâtre La Criée (Festival les Musiques) in Marseille (2016), the KunstFestSpiele Herrenhausen (2017) and the National Kaohsiung Center for the Arts in Taiwan (2019); Bug, co-produced with IRCAM (Paris) and performed in June 2017 in Paris then in Brussels during Ars Musica, and at the Centre National Césaré in Reims.
+Her latest creation, Faux depart, premiered in a “flash” version on the Esplanade Solidarność 1980 in Brussels, before being performed in September 2018 at the “Court Toujours” festival of the CDN in Thionville and in March 2019 at the Théâtre National in Brussels.
+This show was also due to be performed at the Edinburgh Fringe in 2020.

 She was associate artist at the Théâtre National in Brussels from 2005 to 2011.

-She has also given classes at INSAS in Brussels regularly since 2007 and worked at various schools for the arts in Europe, including in Aberystwyth, Lausanne, Mons and Zürich.
+Ingrid von Wantoch Rekowski has regularly given classes at INSAS (Brussels) since 2007 and also makes appearances at various schools for the arts in Europe, including in Aberystwyth, Lausanne, Lyon, Mons and Zürich.